Directions in Spanish: Key Words and Phrases for Getting Around

 Walk until the gym and turn left.

-Of course, you can also substitute primera (first) for segunda (second) or tercera (third) based on your needs.
+You can also substitute primera (first) with segunda (second) or tercera (third) based on your needs.

 Sigue recto, y toma la segunda izquierda.